LLuth0r/pakyourbags/README.md

 ## Overview

 _**PakYourBags** is a travel planning app.
-It provides a modern, intuitive method for planning a trip for yourself or for a group.
+It provides a modern, intuitive, social method for planning a trip for yourself or for a group.
 Pick dates & locations, vote, and plan the rest of your group trip by creating a custom travel itinerary.
 Users can invite their friends and family to help with the planning process, share memories from the trip and communicate with one another._

 <br>